Urartian religion

-Urartian religion is a belief system adopted in the ancient state of Urartu, which existed from the 8th to 6th centuries BC.
-It was typical of despotic states from the Near East.
+Urartian religion is a belief system adopted in Urartu, an ancient state centered around the Armenian highlands that existed from the 8th to the 6th century BC.
 The Urartian religion was polytheistic in nature and derived from the earlier beliefs of Mesopotamia and Anatolia.
 As in other beliefs of the ancient Near East, Urartu had a pantheon of deities, patronizing various phenomena.
 The main deity was Haldi.
 The worlds of humans and gods were united through ritual sacrifices.
 The Urartian religion absorbed the motifs of the tree of life, the serpent and the winged solar disk characteristic of the ancient Near East.
 Against the background of Mesopotamian beliefs, Urartu was distinguished by a high level of religious tolerance, which was conditioned by the multinationality of the state.

 Sources for the study of Urartian religion

 "God's gate", formerly called "Mher's gate".